-CBD, or cannabidiol is the non-intoxicating component of marijuana or hemp plants.
-CBD contains vitamins A, D, E, and antioxidants your skin needs to fight the anti-aging process, as well as essential fatty acids that help make your skin look smoother and more radiant.
-Omega-6 fatty acid helps moisturize skin while it soothes and relieves skin issues.
+Cannabidiol, or CBD, is the non-intoxicating component of marijuana or hemp plants.
+Contains vitamins and antioxidants that fight signs of aging and essential fatty acids that help skin look smoother and more radiant.
+Omega-6 fatty acid helps moisturize skin while it soothes and relieves skin issues without clogging pores.

 When applied topically to the skin, the most immediately recognizable effect is that it is rich in essential fatty acids, which assists in maintaining healthy, youthful, and glowing skin.
 It is also superior in helping to reduce the appearance of pore size, protecting the skin’s appearance from the damaging effects of aging and maintaining a soft, smooth and youthful look and feel.